scott-mcdonald/JsonApiFramework/README.md

 ## Release history

+* v2.13.0
+    * #101 Add a feature that allows client code when reading a [JSON API](http://jsonapi.org) document to control whether to enumerate primary and included resources (default and old behavior) or just primary resources only (new behavior).
 * v2.12.0
     * #98 Add a hide feature so an attribute can still be part of the service model but will not be serialized into JSON.
 * v2.11.0